1and1internet/debian-9-nginx-passenger-nodejs-12/README.md

 You can also just `make pull`, `make build` and `make test` separately.

 Please see the top of the Makefile for various variables which you may choose to customise.
 Variables may be passed as arguments, e.g. `make IMAGE_NAME=bob` or `make build BUILD_ARGS="--rm --no-cache"`

-## Modifying the tests

-The tests depend on shared testing code found in its own git repository called [drone-tests](https://github.com/1and1internet/drone-tests).

-To use a different tests repository set the TESTS_REPO variable to the git URL for the alternative repository. e.g. `make TESTS_REPO=https://github.com/1and1internet/drone-tests.git`

-To use a locally modified copy of the tests repository set the TESTS_LOCAL variable to the absolute path of where it is located.
-This variable will override the TESTS_REPO variable. e.g. `make TESTS_LOCAL=/tmp/github/1and1internet/drone-tests/`